norekdcs2020/Bindulator_v0.304_archive/README.md

 All rights to the tool are reserved by 'norekdcs2020' (GPLv2).
 I do not consent to any paid or commercial use of the tool.
 Contact me via the ED forum thread via link:
 ## **LINK**

-Also, taking my friends' suggestions' into consideration, here is a link to support my work:
+Also, taking my friends' suggestions' into consideration, here is a link if you would like to support my work:
 ## **LINK**